 - to summarily dispose of property that is perishable or likely to depreciate rapidly in value.

-Interim receivers appointed under section 47.1 of the BIA may be granted the same powers listed above with the addition of the power to carry out the duties set out in subsections 50(10) or 50.4(7) of the BIA, in substitution for the trustee referred to in those subsections.
+Interim receivers appointed under section 47.1 of the BIA may be granted the same powers listed above with the addition of the power to carry out the duties set out in subsections 50(10) or 50.4(7) of the BIA, in substitution for the LIT referred to in those subsections.

 The application for the appointment of an interim receiver is to be filed in the "locality of the debtor."

 The interim receiver's appointment ends on the earliest of the following: